World energy supply and consumption: Energy conversion

 Primary energy sources are transformed by the energy sector to generate energy carriers.

-Energy resources must be processed in order to make it suitable for final consumption.
+Energy resources must be processed in order to make them suitable for final consumption.
 For example, there may be various impurities in raw coal mined or raw natural gas that was produced from an oil well that may make it unsuitable to be burned in a power plant.

 Primary energy is converted in many ways to energy carriers, also known as secondary energy: